sdarlington/sdarlington.github.io/content/posts/2007-04-05-blessed-is-the-tool-maker.md

 Similarly, on a number of occasions I have spent far longer building a tool than it would have taken to do it by hand.
 Sometimes the desire to solve a programming challenge means that I lack the perspective to see when it’s not such a good idea to script the task.
 Tool building is not without risk.
 Those truly great developers, no doubt, have both the tool building ability *and* the ability to recognise when it makes sense to do so.

 But overall I still think that one very significant factor in making some developers more productive than others is their ability to write software tools, particularly programs that write other programs.
+[^1]: There’s an argument that the problem here is his communication skills.
+I’m not convinced that is the case in this circumstance.
+He’s normally fine.
+And I think I’m fairly approachable!